speechace/speechace-api-samples/README.md

 3. Estimating IELTS Speaking score and PTE Speaking score
 4. Speaking activities (e.g. Flashcards, fill in the blank, multiple choice)

+Detailed documentation on the API is available at https://docs.speechace.com

 The API is commercially available via www.speechace.com.
 Please visit the site and drop us a note using the Contact link to get an API key.